Frequently Asked Questions (FAQ)

 Where is the School of Medicine facility located?

-Just 25 miles from Manhattan, Hofstra University School of Medicine's suburban location is close to the excitement of the city and easily accessible by car or Long Island railroad.
+Just 25 miles from Manhattan, The Hofstra Northwell School of Medicine's suburban location is close to the excitement of the city and easily accessible by car or Long Island railroad.
 The University runs frequent shuttles to nearby train stations.
 The Medical School's Long Island location puts it in easy proximity to shopping, restaurants, world-famous Jones Beach and Long Beach, parks, golf courses and sporting arenas.
 The famed resort area, the Hamptons on Long Island's East End, is little more than an hour's drive away.

 Will student housing be available at the medical school?